 Management periodically evaluates tax reporting methods to determine if any uncertain tax positions exist that would require the establishment of a loss contingency.
 A loss contingency would be recognized if it were probable that a liability has been incurred as of the date of the financial statements and the amount of the loss can be reasonably estimated.
 The amount recognized is subject to estimates and management's judgment with respect to the likely outcome of each uncertain tax position.
 The amount that is ultimately incurred for an individual uncertain tax position or for all uncertain tax positions in the aggregate could differ from the amount recognized.
 Interest and penalties, if any, related to uncertain tax positions are included in current income tax expense.
-There are no unrecorded liabilities for uncertain tax positions related to the Company as of December 31, 2023 and 2022.
-See further discussion in Note 11- Income Taxes.
+There are no unrecorded liabilities for uncertain tax positions related to the Company as of December 31, 2024, and 2023.
+See further discussion in Note 12- Income Taxes.

-Interest Expense
+Interest Expense, net

 We have financed a portion of our working capital requirements, capital expenditures and certain acquisitions with borrowings under our Credit Facility as well as the issuance of Senior Notes.
-We incur interest expense that is affected by both fluctuations in interest rates and our financing decisions.
-Interest expense in the consolidated statements of operations reflects interest, unused commitment fees paid to our lender, interest rate swap settlements and the amortization of deferred financing costs (including origination and amendment fees) less amounts allocated to capital expenditures.
-Interest expense was \$31.8 million and \$1.1 million for the years ended December 31, 2023 and 2022, respectively.
+We incur interest expense that is affected by both fluctuations in interest rates, our debt balances and our financing decisions.
+Interest expense in our consolidated statements of operations reflects interest, unused commitment fees paid to our lender, interest rate swap settlements, interest income and the amortization of deferred financing costs (including origination and amendment fees) less amounts allocated to capital expenditures, which are capitalized.
+Interest expense, net was \$34.3 million and \$31.8 million for the years ended December 31, 2024, and 2023, respectively.

-Capitalized interest represents interest expense related to wells in process during the period in which the Company is incurring costs and expending resources to get the properties ready for their intended purpose.
+Capitalized interest represents interest expense related to capital projects during the period in which the Company is incurring costs and expending resources to get the properties ready for their intended purpose.
 Capitalized interest is added to the cost of the underlying asset and is amortized over the useful life of the asset in the same manner as the underlying asset.